top of page

 irrigation.jpg

-The Water QuB is a monitoring system designed around water resources applications that combines rugged controllers manufactured by Campbell Scientific with sensors used for canal operations, drinking water operations, flood control, well monitoring, or habitat restoration applications.
-QuBs can stand alone with connected sensors, or be deployed in a networked system to monitor parameters at numerous locations without having to pay for collection at each site.
+The Water QuB is a monitoring station designed for water resources applications combing rugged sensors, controllers, data acquisition and communications electronics.
+QuBs are deployed for canal operations, drinking water operations, flood control, well and ground monitoring or habitat restoration applications.
+QuBs installations can stand alone or be deployed in a networked system to monitor parameters at numerous locations.
 Typical monitored site locations include fields (agriculture), reservoirs, lakes, rivers, streams, springs, bays and estuaries.

-Each Water QuB can be deployed with a number of external sensors.
-Typical sensors include those for temperature, flow, level, weather, (meteorological), and water quality either as individual sensors or packaged together in "multi-parameter" sondes.
+Water QuB stations can be deployed with a number of external sensors.
+Typical sensors are temperature, flow, level, weather, (meteorological), and water quality either as individual sensors or packaged together in "multi-parameter" sondes.
 The signals being measured are likely analog voltage or current, or digital signals consisting of pulse, SDI-12, RTS232/485 or Modbus

 Water QuB Host-Remote Station Configuration